-- 10.1 Employees who wish to make an informal request for flexible working may make a request to their line manager and/or Principal, who will consider it according to school educational, business and operational requirements. - 10.2 It will help your line manager and/or Principal to consider your request if you: - a) make your request in writing and confirm whether you wish any change to your current working pattern to be temporary or permanent; - b) provide as much information as you can about your current and desired working pattern, including working days, hours and start and finish times, and give the date from which you want your desired working pattern to start; - c) think about what effect the changes to your working pattern will have on the work that you do and on your colleagues, as well as on our subject/service delivery and that of your department.
-If you have any suggestions about dealing with any potentially negative effects, please include these in your written application.
-Your line manager and/or Principal will consider whether they are workable. - 10.3 Your line manager and/or Principal will advise you what steps will be taken to consider your request, which may include inviting you to attend a meeting, before advising you of the outcome of your request.
+- 10.1 Employees who wish to make an informal request for flexible working may make a request to their line manager and/or Principal, who will consider it according to school educational, business and operational requirements. - 10.2 It will help your line manager and/or Principal to consider your request if you: - a) make your request in writing and confirm whether you wish any change to your current working pattern to be temporary or permanent; - b) provide as much information as you can about your current and desired working pattern, including working days, hours and start and finish times, and give the date from which you want your desired working pattern to start;

+10.3 Your line manager and/or Principal will advise you what steps will be taken to consider your request, which may include inviting you to attend a meeting, before advising you of the outcome of your request.